Wisconsin Alumni Research Foundation

 The Invention

-The inventors generated neuronal progenitors and astrocyte progenitors from human pluripotent stem cells using previous protocols from their and other labs, and confirmed the cell identify using cell surface markers (e.g., NKX2.1 and GABA for GABA interneuron progenitors, FOXG1 and PAX6 for cortical progenitors, S100β and GFAP for astrocyte progenitors, etc).
-One month after tissue formation, the inventors confirmed that the neurons exhibited pyramidal morphology and formed dendritic structures, and functional assessments confirmed the functional maturation of the cells in the printed tissue, as well as the formation of functional neural networks with functionally integrated astrocytes.
-The inventors used an inexpensive 3D bioprinter from Cellink Life Sciences, but other and more complex/expensive bioprinters would work too.
-The inventors further demonstrated the usefulness of the method by using astrocytes from patients with Alexander disease (AxD).
-As expected, neural tissues printed with AxD astrocytes showed significantly fewer calcium responses than the isogenic control.
-Their results indicate that the disease-relevant functional phenotypes are detectable in the printed human neural tissues.
+The researchers generated neuronal and astrocyte progenitors from human pluripotent stem cells using previous protocols from their and other labs, confirming the cell identity using cell surface markers (e.g., GABA for GABA interneuron progenitors, FOXG1 and PAX6 for cortical progenitors, S100 and GFAP for astrocyte progenitors, etc.).
+One month after tissue formation, they validated that the neurons exhibited pyramidal morphology and formed dendritic structures.
+Furthermore, functional assessments confirmed neuronal maturation in the printed tissue, as well as the formation of functional neural networks with functionally integrated astrocytes.
+The researchers used an inexpensive 3-D bioprinter, but other more complex units would also work.

 For current licensing status, please contact Andy DeTienne at [javascript protected email address] or 608-960-9857